iotivity/iotivity-lite/README.rst

 Building sample applications on Linux
 -------------------------------------

 The entire build is specified in ``port/linux/Makefile``.
 The output of the build consists of all static and dynamic libraries, and sample application binaries which are stored under ``port/linux``.

-Run ``make`` for a release mode build without debug output, security support or support for dynamic memory allocation.
+Run ``make`` for a release mode build without debug output, or support for dynamic memory allocation.

 Add ``DYNAMIC=1`` to support dynamic memory allocation.

-Add ``SECURE=1`` to include the OCF security layer and mbedTLS.
+Add ``SECURE=0`` to exclude the OCF security layer and mbedTLS.
+The security layer is built by default.

 Add ``DEBUG=1`` for a debug mode build with verbose debug output.

+Add ``TCP=1`` to include support for TCP endpoints and CoAP over TCP (RFC 8323).

+Add ``IPV4=1`` to include IPv4 support in the build.
+Excluding ``IPV4=1`` produces an IPv6-only build.

-Note: The Linux port is the only adaptation layer that is actively maintained as of this writing (Jan 2018).
+Note: The Linux, Windows, and native Android ports are the only adaptation layers that are actively maintained as of this writing (July 2018).
 The other ports will be updated imminently.
 Please watch for further updates on this matter.

 Framework configuration
 -----------------------

 Build-time configuration options for an application are set in ``config.h``.
 This needs to be present in one of the include paths.

 Pre-populated (sample) configurations for the sample applications for all targets are present in ``port/<OS>/config.h``.